 Tech tools are also facilitating key collaboration when multiple professionals are involved in the transcription process.
 Digital reporters and proofreaders can share spellings and research, as well as chat about nuances to address.

 Overall, the legal industry can only benefit when utilizing technology to account for the very real shortage of stenographers available.
-With the right technology in place, courts can better serve the public and legal agencies can better serve their clients in 2020, all while ensuring that accuracy is never compromised.
+With the right technology in place, courts can better serve the public and legal agencies can better serve their clients, all while ensuring that accuracy is never compromised.